confusables/hero-thousand-faces/content/perspectives.md

 The conversation around model deprecation and AI development has revealed a false choice: that users must be either rationally detached or emotionally compromised.
 The community's response demonstrates otherwise.
 Here are voices that combine empirical observation with genuine care, data analysis with ethical conviction, critical thinking with emotional honesty.

 These perspectives represent different approaches to the same fundamental questions: What does responsible AI development look like?
 Who gets to define 'improvement'?
+And what happens when companies stop listening to the communities that formed around their models?

 ---